imantse/WARP-GUIDES/webpack/webpack-guide.md

 rm -rf public/assets/** && webpack --progress
 ```

 This process is expensive.
-In development we do not care about filesizes as we live within gigabit ethernet, so set it to
+In development we do not care about file size as we live within gigabit ethernet, so set it to

 ```javascript
 ...